 Should your pricing strategy be about getting to a “correct price”, or should you be thinking about the question of an ideal price more broadly?
+2 ways of thinking about it.

 I am sometimes asked to identify the “Correct Price” for a product or service.
 Is this possible?
 In theory, yes.
-But practically, you will find that there are many correct prices depending on who your customers are, when the product is being sold and who your competitors are at the time of sale, to name but a few considerations.
+But practically, you will find that there are many correct prices depending on who your customers are, when the product is being sold, and who your competitors are at the time of sale, to name but a few considerations.

-Therein lies the beauty of pricing strategy.
+Therein lies the beauty of a pricing strategy.
 You do not have to settle for a particular price at a specific margin all the time.
 Depending on the available opportunities and the added value you can offer, such as the convenience that you’re offering to customers, you have the opportunity to price differentially.

 Some real-life examples to show how timing and location offer pricing opportunities

 Think about what you would pay for a slice of cake at a fine restaurant, versus a coffee shop, versus a supermarket.
 Chances are that the cake across all three locations is relatively similar in quality.
 Yet there may be a 300% difference in price between the fine restaurant versus the supermarket offering.
 So, what changed?
-The ambience within each particular location and the expectation of what you would probably pay at each location, as well as the range of competing alternatives would be price determinants.
+The ambiance within each particular location and the expectation of what you would probably pay at each location, as well as the range of competing alternatives would be price determinants.
 You would probably also believe the pricing to be acceptable given the circumstances and not question it further.

 What about the bottle of headache pills you need to buy urgently in the middle of the night from a garage convenience shop?
 Compare this to the same bottle of headache pills being sold at the supermarket?
 The only difference is that one was made conveniently available to you at an unusual hour while the other was not.